c8r/blog/open-formats.md

 # Open Formats

-At Compositor, we want you to have full access to the things you create with our tools.
+At Compositor, we want you to have complete control over the things you create with our tools.
-One way we’re trying to do this is by offering open and transparent data formats and open source tools to work with those formats.
+One way we’re trying to do this is by using open and transparent data formats and offering open source tools to integrate with our apps.

 Developers try to avoid tools that lead to lock-in, and we think design tools should produce output that can be consumed in a variety of ways.